naomijub/wooridb/README.md

 ### `EVICT ENTITY`:

 #### `EVICT ENTITY ID`:
-Removes all occurrences of an entity with the given ID.
+Removes all occurrences of an entity map with the given ID.

 Example request `'EVICT 48c7640e-9287-468a-a07c-2fb00da5eaed from my_entity_name'`.

-For now it only deletes the access to the entity history.
+> For now it only deletes the access to the entity history.

 #### `EVICT ENTITY`:
-Evicts all registries from entity and removes entity: Similar to SQL `DROP TABLE <entity>`.
+Evicts all registries from entity and removes entity, which means entity tree does not contain the key for the evicted entity: Similar to SQL `DROP TABLE <entity>`.
 Example request: `EVICT my_entity`.